For most betta fish enthusiasts, the best plants are the ones that don’t die the week after you get them.

 Not only that, but these aquatic plants grow under low light, don’t need fertilizer, and will make your betta fish smile.

-If you want to learn more about setting up a planted tank, either for fish or shrimp, check out my article on starting a planted tank.
+If you want to learn more about setting up a planted tank, either for fish or shrimp, check out my planted betta bowl step by step guide.

 Alright, the best plants for betta fish are: